jrc03c/bee/readme.md

 queen.stop() // or queen.terminate()
 ```

-This stops all of the drones at once but leaves them in the queen's hive.
+This stops all of the drones at once but leaves them in the hive.
 However, if we want to be done with the queen completely and clean up after ourselves, we can do:

 ```js
 queen.kill()